Constance, Duchess of Wodzisław: Rule of Constance in Wodzisław

 Duchy of Wodzisław (Ducatus Loslensis), according to a 15th-century map.

-Following the hypothesis who identified Constance as the daughter of Wladysław of Opole, after she was repudiated by her husband came to Racibórz at the side of her brothers Mieszko I and Przemysław.
+Following the hypothesis who identified Constance as the daughter of Władysław of Opole, after she was repudiated by her husband came to Racibórz at the side of her brothers Mieszko I and Przemysław.
 Probably because she lived in that district was called Duchess of Racibórz in the Papal letter of 22 September 1321, in which Duke Władysław of Oświęcim and his wife Euphrosyne of Płock received the right to choose their own confessor.
 The issue is determined how long Constance stayed in Racibórz.
 According to one theory, shortly after her arrival, Mieszko I gave to Constance the district of Wodzisław as her own Duchy during her lifetime.
 Another hypothesis assumes that Constance resided in Racibórz until the death of Anna of Czersk (aft.
 13 July 1324), Przemysław's widow, who received Wodzisław as her dower.
 Then Duke Leszek of Racibórz (son of Przemysław and Anna) gave Constance the domain over Wodzisław, a fact who is easier to explain, if Constance was his sister and not his aunt.

 During the reign of Constance, in Wodzisław occurred two significant events.
 The first of them was the invasion of Casimir III the Great in Silesia from June 1345 during the Polish-Czech War.
 Polish troops gained the towns of Pszczyna, Rybnik and Żory, all adjacent to Wodzisław.
 Only the presence of the Bohemian King John of Luxembourg in Fryštát could stop the imminent attack to Constance's duchy.
 The second event was the epidemic of plague (commonly known as Black Death), by which perhaps the Duchess Constance had died.

 Constance ruled over Wodzisław until her death in 1351, according to the message of the Chronicle of Racibórz.
 Then the heir of the Duchy of Racibórz as husband of Princess Anna, Duke Nicholas II of Opawa, reunited the land to Racibórz.